-Our Autumn-start (Sep) IFP provide access to honours degrees in the following subjects (those marked with * are also available on our Spring-start IFP).
+Our Autumn-start (Sep) IFP provides access to honours degrees in the following subjects (those marked with * are also available on our Spring-start IFP).

 International Programmes provides high-quality in-house pathways to Kent degrees, as well as variety of pre-sessional and in-sessional academic skills and language support.
 It also supports the University's internationalisation agenda with training in global leadership and intercultural communication.

 Make Kent your firm choice – The Kent Guarantee